 For a deep dive into Jenkins on Kubernetes Engine, watch the Next 2018 talk on YouTube:

-Deploying the Jenkins master with Helm
+Deploying the Jenkins controller with Helm

 The following image describes the architecture for deploying Jenkins in a multi-node Kubernetes cluster.